Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 If you want to move a service from one Service Set to another, you have to create a new UUID for the new service (this isn't even possible in the Icinga Director GUI).

+A `$` inside a variable value is macro syntax to Icinga 2 and has to be doubled.
+A regular expression such as `^linuxfabrik-monitoring-plugins$` has to be written `^linuxfabrik-monitoring-plugins$$` in the JSON, otherwise config validation fails with "Closing $ not found in macro format string" and rejects the whole deployment, not just that service.
+The plugin receives the single `$` after Icinga resolves the value.

+To make an exception for a single host, override the variable on that host's service instead of editing the Service Set (the Director renders every Service Set service with `import DirectorOverrideTemplate`, which merges `host.vars._override_servicevars["<service name>"]` over the values from the set).
+Editing the set itself changes every host carrying the tag.

 ### README Structure